Let’s Talk About Ethical Wildlife Tourism

 Read next: Ethical Wildlife Tourism in Hawaii

-When we travel we have the power to choose where to spend our money.
+When we travel, we have the power to choose where to spend our money.
 Skipping an experience in the place you’re travelling and waiting until you can undertake the activity ethically in another part of the world means that there is less demand for unethical wildlife experiences.
-With less demand there can only be less unethical tour operators and less animals put in positions of stress and harm.
+With less demand, there can only be fewer unethical tour operators and fewer animals put in positions of stress and harm.
 Choosing ethical wildlife experiences is the biggest difference tourists can make to the wildlife tourism industry.

 Read next: Everything you need to know about (ethically) snorkelling with Sea Lions in La Paz